Eden Sassoon On Lisa Rinna: ‘RHOBH’ Star Publicly Ends Friendship With Co-Star?

 While the party may not have been the right place for her to confront Rinna about her issues, it was clearly the right thing to do.
 Several of Rinna’s co-stars have been upset with her behavior on the show, including her comments about Yolanda Hadid possibly faking her illness last year.
 While Yolanda chose to walk away, Sassoon didn’t hold back when expressing her feelings.

 “That’s right, Rinna, I have found my words.
 And don’t ever expect me to not speak up against your bullsh– EVER again.
 You have treated me like garbage, thrown me to the wolves, and then manipulated me into thinking that I should still have your back.
 HELL NO. I am so glad to be the one to actual shock you by speaking up.
 Your face is priceless.
-That’s right, someone called you on your sh–. #IAmNotYourScapegoat, Eden Sassoon explains in her Bravo blog for The Real Housewives of Beverly Hills.
+That’s right, someone called you on your sh–. #IAmNotYourScapegoat,” Eden Sassoon explains in her Bravo blog for The Real Housewives of Beverly Hills.

 THANK U @djbillykidd ・・・ Before you watch #rhobh tonight, check out my interview with the smart, funny, honest, generous and beautiful #edensassoon!
 Click the All Access page at JackOnTheWeb.Com . . . #EdensLoveStory ???? when things ( RHOBH SEASON 7 comes to an END .. that means to get ready for NEW BEGINNINGS ???? ) #SASSOON ends with the ultimate #TRUTH #realhousewivesofbeverlyhills my #home ☀️ #longhairdontcare @mermicornhair